jorgeMorfinezM/basic_store_api_rest/README.md

 3.- Clone the repository:

     3.1.
-Use Git to clone urbvan-microservice-test's source code to your local machine.
+Use Git to clone cargamos-api-test's source code to your local machine.
 First execute command line:
-      `$ heroku git:clone -a urbvan-microservice-test`.
+      `$ heroku git:clone -a cargamos-api-test`.
-    3.2.- Then, by command line, access to your local repository using: `$ cd urbvan-microservice-test`
+    3.2.- Then, by command line, access to your local repository using: `$ cd cargamos-api-test`

 4.- Deploy your changes.
 Make some changes to the code you just cloned and deploy them to Heroku using Git.